hboetes/sshd_blacklist/README.md

                 ip saddr @sshd_blacklist log prefix "[sshd_blacklist]" group 0 drop
         }
 ```
-This means: after an abuser has been stopped, every time he tries to log in again, his ban-time will
+This means: every time they try to log in, the ban-time will automatically be
-automatically be reset to 1 hour.
-Only after giving up he will be "unbanned".
+reset to 1 hour.
+Only after giving up they will be "unbanned".

 ## Disabling sshd_blacklist